amm009uk/esp8266/README.md

     2. SonOff Dual
     3. Sonoff 4CH
     4. Sonoff Light
-    5. One motion, One temperature & Up to four reed switches (door/window type)
+    5. One motion, one temperature & up to four reed switches (door/window type)

 - Device will respond to:
     1. MQTT messages